noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 # Conclusion/Call to action
-Overall, 'The Central Park Five' accurately retells the story and conclusion of one of the most infamous examples of racial injustice.
-While the
+Overall, 'The Central Park Five' accurately retells the story and conclusion of one of the most infamous examples of racial injustice and denial of justice.
+While the documentary does take subtle jabs at the boys

 I'd like to end with a call to cation.
 What kinds of media have you been exposed to, and how have they affected you?
 _____